 At Wrotham School, all staff are dedicated to providing all students with the best possible education and will aim to care properly for their health, safety and welfare at all times.
-We are committed to working closely with parents and believe that Wrotham School and the parents should work in partnership, each carrying out their particular responsivities to help the students gain the most from their time at the School.
+We are committed to working closely with parents and believe that Schools within the Character Education Trust and the parents should work in partnership, each carrying out their particular responsivities to help the students gain the most from their time at the School.